MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/view-the-data-governance-reports.md

 search.appverid:
 - MOE150
 - MET150
-description: Nos relatórios de governança de dados do Centro de Conformidade &amp; Segurança, você pode visualizar rapidamente se os rótulos estão sendo aplicados ao conteúdo como pretendido. ms.openlocfilehash: dbfa8b698a4f09a8307f3bbec38555193237a48c ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6 ms.translationtype: HT ms.contentlocale: pt-BR ms.lasthandoff: 04/21/2020 ms.locfileid: "43626297"
+description: Com os relatórios de controle de dados no Centro de conformidade e segurança, você pode ver rapidamente se seus rótulos estão sendo aplicados ao conteúdo conforme desejado. ms.custom: seo-marvel-apr2020 ms.openlocfilehash: a4d0fb70774dfb03dc0bc674edf09c092d8b498f ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218 ms.translationtype: HT ms.contentlocale: pt-BR ms.lasthandoff: 06/19/2020 ms.locfileid: "44819001"
 ---
 # <a name="view-the-data-governance-reports"></a>Exibir os relatórios de governança de dados

-Depois de criar rótulos, convém verificar se eles estão sendo aplicados ao conteúdo como pretendido.
-Com os relatórios de governança de dados no Centro de Conformidade &amp; Segurança, você pode exibir rapidamente:
+After you create your labels, you'll want to verify that they're being applied to content as you intended.
+With the data governance reports in the Security &amp; Compliance Center, you can quickly view:

-- **Cinco principais rótulos** Este relatório mostra a contagem dos cinco principais rótulos aplicados ao conteúdo.
-Clique neste relatório para exibir uma lista de todos os rótulos aplicados recentemente ao conteúdo.
-Você pode ver a contagem, o local, como foi aplicado, as ações de retenção, se é um registro e o tipo de disposição do rótulo.
+- **Top 5 labels** This report shows the count of the top 5 labels that have been applied to content.
+Click this report to view a list of all labels that have been recently applied to content.
+You can see each label's count, location, how it was applied, its retention actions, whether it's a record, and its disposition type.

 - **Aplicação manual versus automática** Este relatório mostra a contagem de todo o conteúdo rotulado manualmente ou automaticamente e a porcentagem de conteúdo que foi rotulada manualmente versus a que foi rotulada automaticamente.